GuillaumeCandela/GuillaumeCandela.github.io/_projects/2_project.md

 - [Facebook](https://www.facebook.com/profile.php?id=61556216985777)
 - [Bluesky](https://bsky.app/profile/indigenousechoes.bsky.social)

-This project demonstrates how academic research can be transformed into accessible public education that serves social justice goals.
-By leveraging social media's reach and engagement potential, Indigenous Echoes creates new pathways for historical knowledge that challenge dominant narratives and amplify marginalized voices.
+This project demonstrates how academic research can be transformed into accessible public education that serves academic and social justice goals.
+By leveraging social media's reach and engagement potential, Indigenous Echoes - Rio de la Plata creates new pathways for historical knowledge that challenge dominant narratives and amplify marginalized voices.
 The initiative represents a practical application of decolonizing methodologies in the digital age, proving that rigorous scholarship and public accessibility can work hand in hand.